MSc in Statistical Science

-The department recently moved to occupy a newly-refurbished building in the centre of Oxford.
+The department occupies a building in the centre of Oxford.

 The principal computing resource for the MSc in Statistical Science is the IT teaching suite.
 You will be able to use this to run software packages such as R, MATLAB and Python, as well as to prepare documents and reports.
 The IT suite provides students with an excellent environment for training in computational statistics and statistical programming, as well as being a quiet place to work outside lectures.
-The building has other newly refurbished spaces for study and collaborative learning, including a library and a large interaction and social area.
+The building has other spaces for study and collaborative learning, including a library and a large interaction and social area.

 You will also have access to a number of University libraries, and the centrally provided electronic resources.